nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-19-agent_sudo.md

 Firstly, I used the `strings` command to check for any human-readable strings within the image files.
 However, there was nothing found.

 Next, I used `exiftool` to extract the metadata from the images.
-However, nothing of interesting there as well.
+However, nothing of interest there as well.

 I then got to learn and try out various steganography tools.
 The tools I tried were: `steghide`, `stegcracker`, `zsteg` and `binwalk`.